-American Sympathizers' Peleagues, will meet this evening at the Wellington Hotel at half-past seven All favorable to the election of Mr. Melvin and friends are cordially invited

-BY TELEGRAPH TO THE MERCURY

-Suffocated by Coal Gas.
+American Sympathizers' Peleagues, will meet this evening at the Wellington Hotel at half-past seven All favorable to the election of Mr. Melvin and friends are cordially invited BY TELEGRAPH TO THE MERCURY Suffocated by Coal Gas.

 Town and County News To CUBLERS.-The grand bonspiel Hamilton is to come off on the 6th January next.
 Social.-Remember the Tea Social in Zion Chapel this evening.
 Tea served from 6 to 8 o'clock.
 A good programme has been prepared.
 Tickets, 16 cents.
-ABBRFORLE CONCERT. -- Don't forget the concert at Aberfoyle to-night.
-A splendid programme will be presented, and some of the best local talent in Guelph and Puslinch will assist.
+ARBEFOILE CONCERT. -- Don't forget the concert at Aberfoyle to-night.
+A splendid prograwme will be presented, and some of the best local talent in Guelph and Puslinch will assist.
 THE LLECTIONS. - Don't forget the meeting of all the Ward Committees favorable to the election of Mr. Melvin and friends to night, at the Wellington INLAND REVENUE. - Mr. George A. Bruce has been appointed an officer in the Inland Revenue Department, and has been ordered to report himself to the Collector at Guelph, when he will be put on active duty.
 TOPEKA, Kr., Dec.
 17.-Governor Os borne estimates the number of people in the Western Counties of Kansas who will need aid during the coming winter at 25,000.
 A large proportion of these are now in want.
 Boston, Dec.
-17th .- The French Ca nadians here protested in convention, to day against the execution of Lepine, and Curlers throughout the Province will be pleased to know that the Royal Cale mian Curling Club of Scotland has anted the petition of the thirty-seven Clubs in Ontario, for instituting an additional branch in this Province, with its Mr. David neadquarters in Toronto.
-Walker, of Toronto, has received a communication to this effect from the Secre- PUBLIC TEMPERANCE MEETING. - The meeting held last night in the W. Metho-dist Church was well attended.
-Rev. Mr. Howard eccupied the chuir, and gave a very pointed and touching address on this subject.
-Revs.
-Messrs.
-Howie and Lanceley followed and were listened to with nuch attention.
-The meeting to-nicht (the last of this course) will be held in Chalmers' Church, when Rev. Mr. Wardrope will preside. iron blocks instead of the time-honored granite, or "whin stane," proper to the game.
-As a consequence of this, the curlers of 'Montreal are scarcely known to, those of Ontario, and the slightness of the intercourse between the two Pro-vinces, is the chief reason why an in-dependent branch was sought for here.
-A notice has been issued by the Que-bee branch of the Royal Caledonian Club that thirteen District Medals have been awarded this year to be played for by the following clubs :-Vice Regal cercus Renfrew.
-Ontario Legislature.
+17th .- The French Ca nadians here protested in convention, to day against the execution of Lepine, and a petition, numerously signed, was for-warded to the Governor-General of Ca-nada, asking an annesty for all the Man-itoba insurrectionists.
+Curlers throughout the Province will be pleased to know that the Royal Cale mian Curling Club of Scotland has anted the petition of the thirty-seven Clubs in Ontario, for instituting an additional branch in this Province, with its Mr. David munication to this effect from the Secre- Ontario Legislature.